davidshimizu1/Edge-Compute-Thermal-Design/README.md

 Listed because they are the honest state of the work, not because they are resolved.

-- **Ambient was not measured.** Every thermal resistance figure in this repo assumes 25 °C. This is the single largest source of uncertainty and the first thing to fix.
 - **The stock and custom runs used different fan policies.** The baseline ran under the automatic governor; the custom run had the fan pinned at maximum.
 The comparison is therefore between two complete systems as configured, not a clean single-variable test.
 A matched-policy re-run is pending.
 - **CFD and measurement disagree by 9 °C.** See above.
 - **No °C/W figure for the fin stack in isolation**, and none for the 0.2 mm per side bonded-fin epoxy joint.
 Both are derivable and both should exist.